 Othertongue is a language learning card game where players use vocabulary from foreign languages they are studying to fight each other!
 The best part is: two or more people can play together even if they are studying different languages.
 In this game, players are required to speak vocabulary words in their target language, which belonging to different categories (like animals) and different types (like loanwords).
 By doing this successfully, they activate the magical powers of their cards and battle.

-Othertongue is designed for two or more players who may either construct their own personal decks or share a common deck.
-During the fight for survival, players will learn new words, sentences, idioms, and even how to write in other languages, from each other.
-Players may attempt to bluff each other with regards to what they know and also declare challenges.
+In Othertongue, players can construct their own personal decks strategically before the game or share a common deck in melee format.
+During the fight for survival, players will reinforce what they already have learned, but also learn new words, sentences, idioms, and even how to write in other languages, from each others.
+Players may attempt to bluff each other and declare challenges.
 If a player loses a challenge, they must discard some of their cards.
-You can take cards and improve the strength of your cards by having a great knowledge of your target language(s) not only in terms of vocabulary, but also in terms of types of words.
-Of course, strategy and luck also helps!
-Generally speaking, the player with the most cards at the end of the game (when the deck runs out) is the winner.

 48 playing cards, rules, box, and dice

-Shipping is free and I ship to any location worldwide.
+Shipping is free to any location worldwide.
 Please allow 1 – 2 weeks for delivery.

 I’m fully confident you will love this language learning card game, but if for any reason you don’t, just send it back to me in original condition within two weeks for a full refund.

 “The cards look wonderful and one deck already fulfilled its destiny as a gift.
 Thank you for the excellent service and totally amazing products.
 I think these will be great gifts for some special ESL students this Christmas.
 So I’m grateful to you for creating educational games that make suitable gifts for serious ESL students.” – Elisabeth, U.S.A.